The Vanishing of Jessica Muir

 Description

 John Muir hasn’t slept through the night in eight years.
-Not since his wife Jessica — an investigative journalist who’d been pulling threads on powerful people — disappeared from a rural Washington backroad without a trace.
+Not since his wife Jessica vanished from a rural Washington backroad without a trace.
 The authorities moved on.
 Her family held a funeral.
-John bought a rifle, learned to live alone, and kept searching.
+John — who’d retired at twenty-five as head of computer security at Goldman Sachs — bought a rifle, built software to scan every public database for her name, and never came down from the Cascades.

-A hacked classified transmission changes everything.
-Buried in intercepted data from a signals intelligence facility in the Cascades, John finds a file referencing a female subject marked “awaiting disposal” — and he’s certain it’s Jessica.
-His breach triggers an immediate federal response: agents descend on his cabin, and John’s quiet obsession becomes a manhunt.
-Sheriff Jeff Rogers — John’s last remaining friend and the only lawman who never closed Jessica’s case — refuses to let him face it alone.
+A hacked government data stream changes everything.
+Buried in classified feeds from a signals facility near the Yakima Training Center, John finds fields that don’t belong to any agency he can identify: uniques_captured, haarp_active, disposal_status — Waiting for full batch.
+And coordinates.
+His breach triggers an immediate federal response.
+Within hours, agents he’s never heard of are at his cabin.
+Sheriff Jeff Rogers — John’s last remaining friend and the only lawman who never closed Jessica’s case — gets there first.

 Inspiration